KxSystems/docs/docs/ml/index.md

 ## Useful information

-All of the Kx machine-learning libraries are:
+All of the KX machine-learning libraries are:

 -   well **documented**, with understandable and useful examples
--   maintained and **supported** by Kx on a best-efforts basis, at no cost to customers
+-   maintained and **supported** by KX on a best-efforts basis, at no cost to customers
 -   released under the **Apache 2 license**
 -   **free** for all use cases, including 64-bit and commercial use